 The Benefits Of Automating The Traffic-Getting Process With WordPress

-What we’d like to share with you now, is a free, simple, and effective formula that lets you automate the traffic-getting process with WordPress.
+What I’d like to show you now, is a free, simple, and effective formula that lets you automate the traffic generation process with WordPress.

-- Determine which marketing channels you should invest more of your efforts, budget, and your time on,
+- Determine which channels you should focus more of your efforts, budget, and time on,

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we urge you to avoid using black hat strategies, sites, solutions, and anything designed to flaunt or violate the terms of service and policies of companies like Google, Twitter, Facebook, etc..
+In fact, we recommend staying away from all black hat methods, tools, websites, and anything designed to “game” or violate the terms of service and policies of sites like Pinterest, Facebook, Google.

-What we are focusing in this article series is to show you how to be smart with your resources and automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from sites that your target audience frequents.
+The purpose of this series of articles is not to game online services or flaunt their terms of service, but to show you how to be smart with your resources and automate your content distribution in order to leverage your time and efforts, and increase your exposure online to websites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen in the previous section that many small business owners lack the time, resources and budget to engage in the kind of content marketing that many online experts are prescribing.
-What you want to do, then, is be strategic with your limited budget, time, and resources.
+We’ve just seen in the previous section that most businesses lack the time, resources and financial means to engage in the kind of content marketing that most experts advise doing.
+What you want to do, then, is be strategic with your limited time, resources, and budget.

-(Posting content to different marketing channels can be extremely time-consuming!)
+(Posting content to different channels is very time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)